saliteta/HCI_KASIT_CS374/ReadMe.md

 # Chat Suggestion
 We have three modes, boss, mentor, co-worker
+You can create a virtual environment at least at python 3.7 to run following code
 ```
 pip install openai
 pip install gradio
+python gradio_test.py
 ```
 - Result